ora0600/confluent-cdc2databricks/README.md

-# Confluent CDC Use case: bring data to databricks for 360 customer view the easiest way
+# Confluent CDC Use case: the smartest way to bring data from Oracle to databricks for an 360 customer view

 ![Demo Architecture.](img/demo_architectiure.png)